Buktoria/Buktoria/README.md

 - 👋 Hi, I’m @Buktoria
 - 👀 I’m interested in data lakes + storage formats
 - 🌱 I’m currently learning Iceberg + Trino + Scala
-- 💼 I'm working at Shopify as a Senior Data Dev
+- 💼 I'm working at Shopify as a Staff Data Dev

 <!---
 Buktoria/Buktoria is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.